A RICH LEARNING EXPERIENCE

 How can school librarians support equitable access to diverse inclusive collections and the integration of technology for learning?

-Join us at the University of Rhode Island's downtown Providence campus for a full week of inquiry, collaboration, creation, and learning.
+Join us in 2024 at the University of Rhode Island's downtown Providence campus for a full week of inquiry, collaboration, creation, and learning.
 Reflective walking tours through the city and evening social events across the week will ensure we make the most of our time together.

 Explore the videos below to learn more about our core values, find out what to expect during the week, and hear from participants who attended in 2022.
 Scroll down to view the schedule, key components, and outcomes you will work toward all week long.